magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-44660-grave-accent-character-cannot-be-used-for-customer-name.md

 ## Issue

-The grave accent character [`] cannot be used for a customer's first and last name.
+The grave accent character [\`] cannot be used for a customer's first and last name.

 <ins>Steps to reproduce</ins>:

-Create a new customer from the Admin account or register on the Storefront using the grave accent character in the first or last name, e.g., “L’Epicerie”.
+Create a new customer from the Admin account or register on the Storefront using the grave accent character in the first or last name, for example, “L’Epicerie”.

 <ins>Expected results</ins>: